1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who work with individuals with neurodevelopmental disorders, particularly focusing on the assessment and differentiation of ADHD and Fetal Alcohol Spectrum Disorder (FASD).
-The program covers overlapping and distinct symptomatology, as well as evidence-based interventions, and is suitable for clinicians working in clinical, educational, forensic, and criminal justice settings.
+This training is intended for mental health and allied professionals who work with individuals with neurodevelopmental disorders, with a particular focus on the assessment and differentiation of ADHD and Fetal Alcohol Spectrum Disorder (FASD).
+It is designed for those specializing in clinical, developmental, or forensic psychology, as well as those with expertise in understanding the overlapping and distinct symptomatology of these conditions and applying evidence-based interventions.

 • Experience Level